A Guide to Your Rights as the Non-Custodial Parent

 A custodial parent is the one who has the right to stay with a child while a non-custodial parent has only the right to see or stay with the child for a limited time.

-Sometimes the type of a Brooklyn family lawyer you hire will determine if you will get custodial rights or not.
+Sometimes the type of a New York City family lawyer you hire will determine if you will get custodial rights or not.

 Below are the rights of a non-custodial parent: